OffCourse/offcourse-next/packages/documentation/public/organisms/Auth.md

-This organism allows a user to sign-in or sign-up, in case the user never did before
+This organism permits a sign-in or sign-up dialogue, when a user is on the platform

 ```react
 const handler = message => alert(JSON.stringify(message, null, 2));